fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     cfg.neighbours = cfg_neigh.neighbours;
     data = ft_channelrepair(cfg,data);

-# eye blink removal with ICA
+# Eye blink removal with ICA
 For the ICA it is best to use as much data as possible.
 We will therefore combine data from all tasks/different sedation levels.
 To save time, we have preprocessed the remaining data segments for you.